axeluhl/sailing-analytics/wiki/data-mining-architecture.md

 ### Building a Processor Query

+*This site is under construction.*

 ### Running a Query directly

+*This site is under construction.*

 ### Running a Query with the `DataMiningServer`

+*This site is under construction.*

 ## Data Processing Components

 ### Processors

+*This site is under construction.*

 ### Filter Criteria

+*This site is under construction.*

 ### Data Types

+*This site is under construction.*

 ## Data Mining Functions